Lets you specify/view/adjust environment variables.

 The available user and local environment variables are provided from within the context menu of the text component when customizing the different templates.

-Please see Section 2.4.1, “Custom variables”, Section 2.4.2, “System variables” and Section 2.4.3, “Local variables” for a description of the different available variable types.
+Please see Section 2.4.1, “Custom variables”, Section 2.4.2, “System variables” and Section 2.4.3, “Local variables” for descriptions of the different available variable types.

 Lets you define the patterns that should be used for the